JinnZ2/Resilience/Calories_and_water.md

 Critical Refinement: The "Hunger Gap"

-Your framework assumes a continuous harvest.
+This framework assumes a continuous harvest.
 In Zone 3-5 (Midwest), the "Hunger Gap" occurs in late winter/early spring when stored supplies are low and new growth hasn't started.

 In an urban context, the "Sovereign/Autonomous" protocol requires a shift from harvesting wild biomass like cattails to optimizing waste streams.
 If you can't forage from a marsh, you forage from the technosphere.